abhijit945/turbo-profile/README.md

 # Profile

-Personal Blog built on Next.js and Deployed on Vercel
+Personal Blog and Portfolio page built on Next.js and Deployed on Vercel